AlexCui8591/Machine-learning-study-notes/README.md

    Implement common activation functions (e.g., Sigmoid, ReLU, Tanh) that introduce non-linearity into the model.
 ## Activation Functions

+## Activation Functions

+Activation functions introduce non-linearity into neural networks and help determine whether a neuron should be activated.
+They map input signals into specific ranges (e.g., probabilities or bounded values), making deep learning models expressive and powerful.

+---

+## Activation Functions

 Activation functions introduce non-linearity into neural networks and help determine whether a neuron should be activated.
 They map input signals into specific ranges (e.g., probabilities or bounded values), making deep learning models expressive and powerful.